dart-lab/manual/docs/writing-and-publishing.md

 To enable the widest possible dissemination of research outputs, the requirement for immediate Open Access under the CC-BY licence is echoed in [the University’s new Research Publications & Copyright Policy](https://www.ed.ac.uk/information-services/about/policies-and-regulations/research-publications), which applies to both funded and unfunded research – please refer to [the email from Professor Stuart Forbes, Dean of Research](https://uoe.sharepoint.com/sites/CMVMOpenAccess/SitePages/What's-NEW-.aspx#university-s-new-research-publications-copyright-policy).

+# Reporting

-# Sharing your paper with the University for PURE
+## Sharing your paper with the University for PURE

 To be eligible for the REF, new papers must be uploaded to PURE within 3 months of acceptance and 1 month of publication.
 The University will take care of this for you (and prefer to, rather than you doing it yourself!).